Pylons/pyramid/docs/narr/hooks.rst

 will be propagated to the caller of the :mod:`pyramid` router application.

 A finished callback has a lifetime of a *single* request.
-If you want a finished callback to happen as the result of *every* request, you must re-register the callback into every new request (perhaps within a subscriber of a :class:`pyramid.interfaces.INewRequest` event).
+If you want a finished callback to happen as the result of *every* request, you must re-register the callback into every new request (perhaps within a subscriber of a :class:`pyramid.events.NewRequest` event).

 .. _registering_configuration_decorators: